 Key takeaway: a hook executes a deterministic shell command on each event - use it for formatting, linting, and logging.

-How to use plugins and the Claude Code marketplace?
+How to extend Claude Code with MCP?

 To deepen your environment customization, the guide on custom commands and skills offers an overview of the extensibility architecture.